Bladder control: Lifestyle strategies ease problems

-Drinking too much fluid of any kind makes you urinate more often.
-If you drink too much over a short time, this can overwhelm your bladder and create a strong sense of urgency.
-If you exercise a lot or work outdoors regularly, you may need to drink more fluids.
+Drinking too much fluid makes you urinate more often.
+Drinking too much too quickly can overwhelm your bladder, creating a strong sense of urgency.

 Too little fluid

-Drinking too little fluid can lead to increased amounts of body waste products in your urine.
+Drinking too little fluid can lead to a buildup of body waste products in your urine.
 Highly concentrated urine is dark yellow and has a strong smell.
 It can irritate your bladder, increasing the urge and frequency with which you need to go.

-If caffeine or alcohol are regular parts of your diet, try eliminating them for about a week to see if your symptoms improve.
-Consider also avoiding foods that might be bladder irritants for about a week or so.
-Then gradually — every one to two days — add one food back into your diet, noting any changes in urinary urgency, frequency or incontinence.
+Consider avoiding these possible bladder irritants for about a week to see if your symptoms improve.
+Then gradually — every one to two days — add one back into your diet, noting any changes in urinary urgency, frequency or incontinence.

-You might not have to eliminate your favorite foods entirely.
+You might not have to eliminate your favorite foods and drinks entirely.
 Simply cutting down on the amount might help, too.

 Try bladder training

 When you have an overactive bladder, you can get used to urinating frequently or at the slightest urge.
-Sometimes, you may go to the toilet even when you don't have the urge because you want to avoid an accident.
-After a while, your bladder begins sending "full" messages to your brain even when it's not full, and you feel compelled to urinate.
+Sometimes, you might visit the toilet when you don't have the urge because you want to avoid an accident.
+After a while, your bladder begins sending "full" messages to your brain even when it's not full, and you feel like you have to urinate.

 Bladder training, or retraining, involves adjusting your habits.
 You go to the toilet on a set schedule — even if you have no urge to urinate — gradually increasing the time between urination.
 This allows your bladder to fill more fully and gives you more control over the urge to urinate.

 A bladder-training program usually follows these basic steps: